What’s the Bottom Line?

 For Irritable Bowel Syndrome

-- Results of a 2011 NCCIH-funded clinical trial that enrolled 75 women suggest that practicing mindfulness meditation for 8 weeks reduces the severity of irritable bowel syndrome (IBS) symptoms.
+- Results of a 2011 NCCIH-funded trial that enrolled 75 women suggest that practicing mindfulness meditation for 8 weeks reduces the severity of irritable bowel syndrome (IBS) symptoms.

 - A 2013 review concluded that mindfulness training improved IBS patients’ pain and quality of life but not their depression or anxiety.
 The amount of improvement was small.